 But sometimes, hours or days later, those seemingly inconsequential injuries you experienced can morph into something more.
 You might visit the hospital or your doctor’s office and discover that your injuries are much more severe than you initially assumed.
 And while your primary focus should be on getting the care you need, in the back of your mind, you can’t help but wonder, “Do I even have a believable personal injury claim to make if I didn’t call an ambulance to the scene of the accident?”

 The answer is a resounding YES, and here’s why.

-Fact: When an accident occurs, your body goes into a “flight or fight” mode—producing high levels of the Adrenaline hormone, a hormone known for blocking pain.
+When a car accident occurs, your body goes into a “flight or fight” mode, producing high levels of the adrenaline hormone.
+And this hormone is known for blocking pain.
 This is why many victims won’t experience injury symptoms at the scene of an accident.
-For some, it can take up to 3 days before Adrenaline production stops, and they start to experience muscle tightness and tenderness or pain associated with an injury.
-Many of our clients did not feel the need for an ambulance at the time of an accident.
-Often they self-report to the ER, Urgent Care, or a Primary Care Physician (PCP).
+For some, it can take up to 3 days before adrenaline production stops, and they start to experience muscle tightness and tenderness or pain associated with an injury.
+Many of our clients did not feel the need for an ambulance at the time of their car accident and instead will self-report to the ER, urgent care, or their primary care physician later on.